Tisks/miscellaneous-scripts/README.md

-# Getting Started with Create React App
+# Miscellaneous Scripts

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is for storing scripts that could be used in the future with some refactoring

 ## Available Scripts